-Watching the money is key to running a successful funeral home; however, most business owners fail to do so properly–choosing to focus mainly on quarterly taxes instead of more frequent check-ins.
+Watching your financials is key to running a successful funeral home; however, most business owners fail to do so properly — choosing to focus mainly on quarterly taxes instead of more frequent check-ins.

 The reality is that conducting monthly financial reviews provide the optimal level of insight for your funeral home.
 By taking a proactive approach to your business’s financial wellbeing, you can more effectively track your progress and plan for any future initiatives.